 Thank you for interest in Wesley Medical Center’s Pharmacy Residency Training Programs.
 Wesley Medical Center (WMC) Pharmacy started its residency program in July 2004.
 The program underwent evaluation for ASHP accreditation in April 2005 and received accreditation for 6 years.
 In July 2010, the critical care specialty residency program was added.
 The program underwent evaluation for ASHP accreditation in August 2011 and received accreditation for 6 years.
-In July 2014, a pediatric focused PGY1 residency program was created.
+In July 2014, a pediatric focused PGY1 residency program was created with full accreditation.

 The pharmacy department is dedicated to the development of pharmacists as leaders within both the hospital and community.
 Pharmacists hold leadership positions in committees and multidisciplinary teams at WMC, and are involved in pharmacy organizations at a community, state, and national level.
 Pharmacists actively participate in the education of pharmacy residents, pharmacy students, and medical residents.
 Through programs such as the Wesley Leadership Institute, pharmacists have the opportunity to develop leadership skills and facilitate their progression to becoming clinical leaders at the forefront of medicine.